dialex/start-testing/docs/concepts/tester-responsibilities.md

 Part of your role is keeping these two groups aligned.
 First, you need to align yourself with them.
 More about stakeholders when you get to [requirements](/concepts/requirements.md).

 - **Development**: Some developers think that all testers do is question their work and expose their flaws.
 On the contrary, one of the tester's goal is to help developers look good (by finding issues early) and save them debugging time (by investigating themselves).
-- **Business**: Set expectations, explaing that software development is not a precise number on an Excel sheet or Gantt chart.
+- **Business**: Set expectations, explain that software development is not a precise number on an Excel sheet or Gantt chart.
 Provide the information they need to make informed decisions, and then let them make the decisions.
 The only person who should be signing off the product is its owner.

 You are often the bearer of bad news.
 Own it and deliver the information with compassion and humility.
 Attempt to fix the bad news before reporting them and you might end up with good news.